-The septet has appeared at many UK venues including Snape Maltings Concert Hall, York Early Music Centre, Oxford Playhouse and the St James Theatre, and has appeared at the Tango Movement Winter for a number of years.
+The septet has performed on Radio 3 “In Tune” and appeared at UK venues including the Purcell Room.
+Snape Maltings Concert Hall, Bridgewater Hall Manchester, York Early Music Centre, Oxford Playhouse and the St James Theatre, and has appeared at the Tango Movement Winter for a number of years.

 The Sigamos String Quartet, led by Ros Stephen of Tango Siempre, specializes in collaborations with jazz and world music artists.
 The quartet has recorded three critically acclaimed albums (including “For The Ghosts Within” with Robert Wyatt) and has toured throughout the UK and Europe.
 Their recordings have been broadcast on BBC Radio 3 and 4 including Late Junction, Front Row and Jazz on 3.

 Orquesta Tangazo is available for concert performances, milongas, and theatre shows with world class Argentinian tango dancers.

 Please see below for audio and video clips of the ensemble, and biogs of the musicians.

 “Their playing has the verve and gut-wrenching rhythmic drive associated with the greatest Argentinian bands… here is the tango, raw, intoxicating, speaking with its true voice.” – Financial Times on Tango Siempre.